 Calphalon made a line that was 100% anodized aluminum called Calphalon Professional, but it is now discontinued.
 Too bad.
 Although anodized aluminum is not truly nonstick, it is stick resistant, and a pretty good surface to cook on.

-We know of no other anodized aluminum cookware that does not have a nonstick coating.
+In fact, we know of no other anodized aluminum cookware that does not have a nonstick coating.
 So if cookware is labeled "anodized aluminum," it almost certainly has a nonstick coating: if it's ceramic, then it doesn't contain Teflon or other PTFE, but you have to dig deeper to find out.

 Enameled Cast Iron